robby-latourette/Portfolio/Arcade Machine/README.md

 This solved all of my problems with purchasing an arcade machine, since I could control the form factor of the machine, control what games I run on the emulator, and it would only cost around $150 dollars since it is powered by a raspberry pi.

 ## Building the Machine
+My biggest challenge in the beginning was how do I make the cabinet itself?
+I could buy a kit online, but that would add a lot to the total price tag.
+I was also determined to build it myself, so I found some templates for a table top machine online, and went out a bought the materials I needed.
+For the exterior, I chose Sugar Pine and Sapele, and for the parts I was painting, I just used MDF.
+Building the cabinet itself took about 85% of the total build time.